-Students are taught thematically throughout the college, encountering basic skills alongside sharing stories, poetry and developing verbal communication skills.
-As the students progress through the college, they begin studying towards an Entry Level qualification in Year 10.
+Students are taught thematically throughout the college, encountering basic skills alongside sharing stories, poetry, non-fiction and developing verbal communication skills.
+As the students progress through the college, they begin studying towards an appropriate qualification in Year 10.
 In Post 16, the focus is very much on functional literacy; looking at literacy in the community, in the home and in the workplace.

 Phonics and reading schemes in operation:

-Staff teaching numeracy at Ellesmere use a range of visual and kinaesthetic equipment and present students with practical problem-solving tasks.
+Staff teaching maths at Ellesmere use a range of visual and kinaesthetic equipment and present students with practical problem-solving tasks.